tthinh188/BreakingBricks/README.md

 The final presentation will also count as a normal lab grade.
 The final project submission will be due during finals week and will give you an opportunity to reclaim points if you've missed some milestones.

 # Lab 10 - Inheritance
+This lab will be based on utilizing inheritance to help facilitate creating game objects.

+Why should we use inheritance?
+If you remember from lecture, child objects inherit attributes and functions from their parents.
+In the case of PyGame and game development, a lot of work is required to setup a valid game object.
+Fortunately, PyGame comes equipped with the `Sprite` class in the `sprite` module (`pygame.sprite.Sprite`).
+This sprite object allows us to work

 ## Submission

 ## Rubric